andriisoldatenko/okta.github.io/hugo/content/standards/SAML/saml_tracer.md

 </saml2p:Response>
 ~~~

-SAML responses are signed, and contain the profile attributes of the person who requested access to the app, as set in the General tab of the Okta Admin user interface.
+SAML responses are signed, and contain the profile attributes of the person who requested access to the app, as set in the General tab of the administrator UI.